The summer of 2012 was an interesting time for me. There were two contestants on board, the Painter and the the Smoker.

 It was a long day for Nathan.

-Once I was awake and talking again, the nurse instructed me and Nathan on how the inflatable ice-pack contraption, now Velcro’d around my knee, worked.
+Once I was awake and talking again, the nurse showed me and Nathan how the inflatable ice-pack contraption, Velcro’d around my knee, worked.
 The ice-pack wrapped around my knee connected to a long tube that ran from the blue cooler sitting on the floor to the Velcro ice-pack.
 The instructions were easy.
-If I felt my knee starting to heat up, all I had to do was raise the cooler above my need.
+If I felt my knee starting to heat up, all I had to do was raise the cooler above my knee.
 It was a brilliant invention.

 When I got home, I quickly found out that the hassle of walking around with a water cooler was actually well worth it.
 The feeling of the ice-cold water settling in and around my hot knee was incredibly pleasant, but in a weird way.
-I remember telling Nathan that it felt like I was peeing my pants every time I raised the cooler.
+I remember telling Nathan that it felt like a peeing-your-pants sensation every time I raised the cooler.